top of page

 Big Babies: When Your Your Fetus is Above the 90th Percentile

-Risks rise when the baby weighs in at 4500 grams, or 9lb 15oz, about the 97th percentile at birth
+• BUT risks don't rise until the baby weighs >4500 grams, or 9lb 15oz, about the 97th percentile at birth

-Anecdotally, I have had many clients who have been told they have a suspected big baby who then go on to deliver a slightly larger (think: around 8lb) but definitely not macrosomic baby.
+Anecdotally, I have had many clients who have been told they have a suspected big baby who then go on to deliver a slightly larger (around 8lb), but definitely not macrosomic, baby.
 I feel frustrated on behalf of my clients who spend the last weeks of their pregnancy worrying extra over something that generally they are already worried about.
 What pregnant person isn't constantly thinking, "How am I going to get this baby out???"

 What Increases Your Risk of Having a Big Baby?